AThompson04/credit-card-fraud-detection/README.md

 | Data using SMOTE Resampling | 0.8485 | 0.9996 | 0.9781 |
 | Data using ADASYN Resampling | 0.8594 | 0.9996 | 0.9710 |

-As seen in the table above the best performing Decision Tree was training on the original, as it scored slightly higher F1 Scores and ROC AUC Scores.
+As seen in the table above the best performing Decision Tree was trained on the original dataset, as it scored slightly higher F1 Scores and ROC AUC Scores.
 Figure 1 below, shows the ROC curves for the three Decision Trees - all curves are similar with the Decision Tree trained on the original data achieving the highest ROC AUC Score.

 <figure><p align="center">
   <img src='/assets/ROC_CURVE_all_trees.png' style="width: 75%; height: 75%;">
   </br>
   <figcaption>
-    Figure 1: ROC Curves for the three Decision Tree models trained on the original, SMOTE, and ADASYN datasets.
+    Figure 1: ROC Curves for the three Decision Tree Models Trained on the Original, SMOTE, and ADASYN Datasets.
   </figcaption></p></figure>
 </br>
 </br>

-Therefore, the Decision Tree using the original dataset is the chosen model.
-In addition to having the highest F1 Score, Accuracy and ROC AUC Score it is beneficial that the selected model is trained on the original dataset as the risk of overfitting due to oversampling are mitigated.
+Therefore, the Decision Tree trained on the original dataset was the chosen model.
+In addition to having the highest F1 Score, Accuracy and ROC AUC Score it is beneficial that the selected model is trained on the original dataset as the risk of overfitting due to oversampling is mitigated.

 ## Results
 The optimal threshold for the Decision Tree was calculated as 0.1, which was selected based on maximising the F1 Score on the validation dataset.
 Using this threshold, the model produced the following results for the test dataset: